Riverside County Sheriff's Department: County jail system

 The Riverside County Sheriff's Department operates the county's jail system.
 The Riverside County jails provide short-term and long-term (depending on the type of sentencing) incarceration services for the county, jailing subjects arrested and charged with various types of crimes pending their court disposition as well as those convicted of crimes and sentenced.
 Services also include transportation of prisoners if necessary related to court appearances, and transferring prisoners between jurisdictions such as other counties, states, or the California Department of Corrections and Rehabilitation.
 Jails are staffed by fully sworn deputy sheriffs as well as specialized correctional deputies.
-The county's jail system consists of the Robert Presley Detention Center (RPDC) in downtown Riverside, the Southwest Detention Center (SWDC) in French Valley near Murrieta, the Larry Smith Correctional Facility (SCF) in Banning, the Indio Jail, and the Blythe Jail.
+The county's jail system consists of the Robert Presley Detention Center (RPDC) (named for former State Senator Robert B. Presley) in downtown Riverside, the Southwest Detention Center (SWDC) in French Valley near Murrieta, the Larry Smith Correctional Facility (SCF) in Banning, the Indio Jail, and the Blythe Jail.

 The Riverside County Jail (RCJ) was renamed RPDC in 1989 with the completion of a new, modern jail facility across the street from the original jail.
 The "Old Jail" was originally constructed in 1933 and was built as part of the old historic courthouse annex.
 In 1963, an addition was made to the jail, which included dormitory-style housing units, a dispensary, detox cell, segregation cells, visiting area, and business office.
 In 1979, the county expanded the female section of the jail.
 The "Old Jail" was closed in 2011.

 The Indio Jail facility is being completely rebuilt, with the old Indio Jail being demolished and turned into a parking lot upon completion of construction.
 The new Indio Jail will be the largest correctional facility in Riverside County, with the ability to house 1,626 beds.
 Construction began in March 2014 and is anticipated to be completed at the end of 2016, the facility be fully operational near the end of 2025.